1st & 10th

 Aggressive play is to take the big stick over the water for those who can carry the ball 250m plus on the fly which should leave a short chip into the green or even putting for eagle!

-Subtle undulations sit across the green resulting in close examination prior to putting.
+Subtle undulations sit across the green should be examined prior to putting.
 The green often rolls a fraction faster than the other greens which should be accounted for to avoid a 3-putt.

 Be wary of the water when selecting a club off the tee.
 Particularly during the dryer months the ball can run from well back in the fairway into the hazard.
 During the wetter months the ball with generally not release resulting in more club off the tee.